 Transactional Negotiation Team

-The Transactional Negotiation Team is a growing program that in 2013-14 enters its fourth year offering students a “moot court-like” experience in a transactional setting.
+The Transactional Negotiation Team began in the 2009-2010 academic year and offers students a “moot court-like” experience in a transactional setting.

 Team members are given a complex business problem and, after research and analysis, develop a strategy for representing their client in the matter.
-They draft a term sheet presenting their client’s proposal for completing the transaction, then review and respond to term sheets prepared by the students representing the other side of the prospective deal.
+They draft a term sheet or an agreement presenting their client’s proposal for completing the transaction, then review and respond to drafts prepared by the students representing the other side of the prospective deal.